oalders/blog-posts/published/how-i-spent-my-pts-v2019.md

 # Fixing PAUSE account connection

 For a good while there has been a problem with our previous mail sender in getting messages delivered to @cpan.org email addresses.
 This is how we verify PAUSE authors on [metacpan.org](https://metacpan.org).
 [FastMail](https://fastmail.com) solved this by becoming an email sponsor for us.
+(I should add that FastMail is a PTS sponsor as well.)

 Shortly before PTS we were able to merge the code to switch mail delivery to FastMail.
 I'm happy to report that authors are now once again able to connect their PAUSE accounts to their MetaCPAN profiles.
 There are still some related issues to be worked out, but it's better than it once was.

 # Ripping out the guts of our OAuth